zowe/docs-site/docs/user-guide/configuring-zowe-server.md

 When the Zowe runtime is launched, it is run under a z/OS started task (STC) with the PROCLIB member named `ZWESVSTC`.
 A sample PROCLIB is created during install into the PDS SZWESAMP.
 To launch Zowe as a started task the member should be copied to a PDS that is in the proclib concatenation path.

-## Creating the ZWESVSTC PROCLIB member to launch the Zowe runtime

-**Note:**  The name of the PROCLIB member might vary depending on the standards in place at each z/OS site, however for this documentation, the PROCLIB member is called `ZWESVSTC`.

-A convenience script `zowe-install-proc.sh` is provided in the `scripts/utils` folder to assist with the copying of the member.
+If a site has their own technique for PROCLIB creation they may follow this and copy the `ZWESVSTC` as-is.
+For cusstomers who wish to create a pipeline or otherwise automate the PROCLIB copying a convenience script `zowe-install-proc.sh` is provided in the `<ROOT_DIR>/scripts/utils` folder.
 The script has two arguments

 **First Parameter**=Source PDS Prefix